IndustrialPhilbot/Open-Industry-Project-1/README.md

 The goal is to provide an open platform for developers to contribute to the creation of virtual industrial equipment/devices and for people to be able to test their ideas or simply educate themselves using a real PLC.

+Scroll down to the **Getting Started** section for information on how to work with this project.

 Join our discord group: [Open Industry Project](https://discord.gg/Jzrb9beS)

 Supported PLCs: